Recommendations to the Security Council

-- Renew its call to sustain adequate child protection expertise in UNISFA, and ensure dedicated capacity and access to monitor and report on child rights violations in Abyei.
+- Renew its call to sustain adequate child protection expertise in UNISFA, including throughout the transition phase, and ensure dedicated capacity and access to monitor and report on child rights violations in Abyei;

-THE UNITED STATES IS THE LEAD COUNTRY ON SUDAN/SOUTH SUDAN.
+THE UNITED STATES IS THE LEAD COUNTRY ON SUDAN/SOUTH SUDAN (ABYEI).

 Recommendations to the Working Group

-In July, the Working Group received the SG’s second report on children and armed conflict in Nigeria.
-For targeted recommendations, see Watchlist’s August 2020 CAAC Monthly Update.
-In August, the Working Group received the SG’s fifth report on children and armed conflict in the Philippines.
-For targeted recommendations, see Watchlist’s October 2020 CAAC Monthly Update.
+In January, the Working Group received the SG’s sixth report on children and armed conflict in Myanmar (S/2020/1243).
+For targeted recommendations, see Watchlist’s February 2021 CAAC Monthly Update.
+In April, the Working Group received the SG’s third report on children and armed conflict in Syria (S/2021/398).
+For targeted recommendations, see Watchlist’s June 2021 CAAC Monthly Update.
+In August, the Working Group received the SG’s fifth report on children and armed conflict in Afghanistan (S/2021/662).
+For targeted recommendations, see Watchlist’s September 2021 CAAC Monthly Update.

 Presidency of the Security Council for November:

-Saint Vincent and the Grenadines: Party to Geneva Conventions I-IV, Additional Protocols I and II, the Convention on the Rights of the Child and its Optional Protocol on the involvement of children in armed conflict, the Rome Statute of the ICC, and ILO Convention 182.
-Has not endorsed the Paris Principles and Commitments nor the Vancouver Principles.
-In September, Saint Vincent and the Grenadines became the 105th country to endorse the Safe Schools Declaration.
+Mexico: Party to the Geneva Conventions I-IV, Additional Protocols I and III, the Convention on the Rights of the Child and its Optional Protocol on the involvement of children in armed conflict, the Rome Statute of the ICC, and ILO Convention 182; not a party to Additional Protocol II to the Geneva Conventions.
+Has endorsed the Paris Principles and Commitments, the Vancouver Principles, and in April 2021 became the 108th Member State to endorse the Safe Schools Declaration.